 Want to get serious about your digital portfolio?
 The time is now!
 Check out this self-paced, online course, and create your digital portfolio from scratch!
 Get started today!

-These are just some of the questions that I had going through my head as I prepared to enter the last semester of my undergraduate adventure: student teaching.
+These are just some of the questions I had going through as I prepared to enter the last semester of my undergraduate adventure: student teaching.
 Reality hit me as if I had run into a brick wall.
 It is my last semester before I need to stand apart from other applicants to get the job of my dreams.
-While I was brainstorming, a thought came to me, “Anyone can take a binder and put some paper in it.
-But how many people can create a website that is user friendly and professional, yet displays who I am?”
+While I was brainstorming, I thought, “Anyone can take a binder and put some paper in it.
+But how many people can create a user-friendly, professional website yet displays who I am?”
 That is when I decided to make a website to display my hard work over the last four years.
 Not only does it showcase the same things as a standard binder portfolio, but it allows for interaction.

 As educators, you have probably heard this quote by Edgar Dale: